Data preparation and infrastructure exposure to flooding

 )

-The full Aqueduct dataset is available to download openly.
+The Aqueduct Global Flood Hazard Maps are available to download openly.

-Country-level extracts are available through the Global Systemic Risk Assessment Tool (G-SRAT).
+Country-level extracts are available through the GRI Risk Viewer.
 This section uses that service to download an extract for Ghana.

 The full Aqueduct dataset is available to download.
 There are some scripts and summary of the data you may find useful at nismod/aqueduct.